jordantoaster/jenkins/README.md

 This sample repository is to outline a basic setup for a remotr Jenkins server on AWS alongside a basic CI pipeline.

-This example has a single primary aster node for Jenkins, with no secondary nodes for autoscaling.
+This example has a single primary aster node for Jenkins, with no secondary nodes for autoscaling..

 ## Jenkins on AWS Setup